 Hofinger was part of a group of European theologians who established the intellectual foundation for the Second Vatican Council.
 The names of Karl Rahner, Hans Kung, Henri de Lubac or Yves Congar are more known in theological circles, but Johannes Hofinger was also a powerful force in the ecclesial renewal.
 He was noted for stressing a religious education philosophy that sought to re-claim the root or core message of Christianity, distilling the Catholic tradition down to the existential dimensions of greatest significance for living the faith.
 Following and developing the thought of his mentor Josef Jungmann, S.J., Hofinger referred to this approach as a re-claiming of the “kerygma” of the early church, the elemental message of God’s love and gift of salvation provided in the life and death of Jesus Christ.

-The influence of the heretic Bultmann, and fellow Jesuits Hoflinger and Jungmann, is entirely evident in the current pontificate.
-Like the conciliar revolution in general, Pope Francis is taking their kerygmatic novelty to its logical, and decidedly destructive, conclusion; religious indifferentism, anthropocentrism, and all out hostility for Christian doctrine.
+The influence of the heretic Bultmann, and the Jesuits Hoflinger and Jungmann, is entirely evident in the current pontificate.
+Like the conciliar revolution in general, Francis is taking their kerygmatic novelty to its logical, and decidedly destructive, conclusion; religious indifferentism, anthropocentrism, and all out hostility for Christian doctrine.

 Let us hope and pray that more and more of our brothers and sisters in Christ will, by the grace of God, have eyes to see it for themselves.